thebobcampbell/flacicon/README.md

 # flacicon

-Apple's hate-hate relationship with Free Lossless Audio Compression (FLAC) is so petty, they don't plumb the meta info of flac files for album art to make icons for .falc files.
+Apple's hate-hate relationship with Free Lossless Audio Compression (FLAC) is so petty, they don't plumb the meta info of flac files for album art to make icons for .flac files.
 Fine.
 Here's a script that will:
 1) accept a directory or a list of files (ala "*.flac")
 2) extract the artwork from each flac file or accept an image filename to create an icon.